 FSNC has a firm commitment to integrity and a strong sense of responsibility.
-It is crucial to FSNC to be a responsible business partner, therefore FSNC will continue its efforts to ensure adequate measures being implemented to mitigate risks related to human rights and decent working conditions in our supply chain.
+It is crucial for FSNC to be a responsible business partner, therefore FSNC will continue its efforts to ensure adequate measures being implemented to mitigate risks related to human rights and decent working conditions in our supply chain.
 FSNC acknowledges the continuous efforts that need to be invested in our third-party risk management work and see this as a continuous journey where we will apply the principle of positive dissatisfaction - where we constantly challenge the status quo to develop ourselves even further.

-FSNC will continue its efforts to actively address risks related to human rights and decent working conditions, applying also a more holistic approach covering also other relevant thirdparty management risks going forward, looking not only to our business partners and suppliers, but also to ourselves.
-Adopted by the board of directors of FSN Capital Partners AS on [...]
-June 2024
+FSNC will continue its efforts to actively address risks related to human rights and decent working conditions, applying also a more holistic approach covering also other relevant third-party management risks going forward, looking not only to our business partners and suppliers, but also to ourselves.